 MY HISTORY AND QUALIFICATIONS

-I have twenty years post qualification experience.
+I have over twenty years post qualification experience.
 I qualified in 1996 with a Diploma in Integrative Psycho-synthesis.

 I have worked with people in a variety of roles including University tutor, freelance mental health trainer, Charity Director, supervisor since 1986.

 MA in Applied Psychoanalytic studies.
 The Tavistock and Portman Clinic 2002

 Diploma in Consultative Supervision and Reflective Practice with Cascade Associates 2017 .